iamkevla/agenda-rdb/README.md

 [example project structure](#example-project-structure) below.

-### Can I Donate?

-Thanks!
-I'm flattered, but it's really not necessary.
-If you really want to, you can find my [gittip here](https://www.gittip.com/rschmukler/).

 ### Web Interface?

 Agenda itself does not have a web interface built in.
 That being said, there is a stand-alone web interface in the form of [agenda-ui](https://github.com/moudy/agenda-ui).